-We are committed to ensuring that the Pathway through Pain course and website are accessible to the widest possible audience, regardless of technology or ability.
-We are actively working to increase the accessibility and usability of the course and website; in doing so, adhere where possible to many of the available standards and guidelines.
-We want everyone who visits the Pathway through Pain website and/or participates in the course, to feel welcome and find the experience rewarding.
+The Pathway through Pain course is run by Wellmind Health who are committed to ensuring that this web-based course is accessible to the widest possible audience, regardless of technology or ability.
+We are actively working to increase the accessibility and usability of the course; and in doing so, adhere where appropriate to many of the available standards and guidelines.
+We want everyone who participates in the course, to feel welcome and find the experience rewarding.

-The website follows the W3C Web Content Accessibility Guidelines.
+The course follows the W3C Web Content Accessibility Guidelines.
 These guidelines explain how to make web content more accessible for people with disabilities, and user friendly for everyone.

 Areas for improvement

 We know some parts of the web-based course are not fully accessible (i.e. do not meet 'AAA' level WCAG2.1):